The $p$-elastic flow for planar closed curves with constant parametrization: Introduction

 Formally the Cauchy problem for the $L^2(ds)$-gradient flow for the $p$-elastic energy defined on closed curves is given by

 Here $\nabla \mathcal{E}_p(\cdot)$ denotes the Euler-Lagrange operator of $\mathcal{E}_p$ in $L^2(ds)$, i.e.,

 The equation in \eqref{eq:P} can be classified as a fourth-order quasilinear parabolic equation.
 For the case $p=2$, the analytic semigroup approach applies to prove the existence of local-in-time solutions of \eqref{eq:P} for \emph{sufficiently smooth} initial data.
 We emphasize that the approach can not work for an initial curve in the energy space.
 For the case $p \neq 2$, one may observe that the equation in \eqref{eq:P} is strongly degenerate.
 The coefficient of the highest order term is proportional to the $(p-2)$-th power of the curvature scalar.
 This degeneracy has a profound impact on the solution space.
 Indeed, Watanabe~\cite{W} gave several examples of critical points of $E_p$ with a \emph{flat core}, i.e., the critical point has an open region where the curvature is identically equal to $0$.
+The derivative of curvature along a flat core solution may be discontinuous \cite[Ex 1]{W}, so they are \emph{not} of class $W^{4,1}(ds)$.

-Thus it is significant to give a weak formulation for solutions to the problem \eqref{eq:P} and to prove the existence of solutions starting from initial data in the energy space.
+This means that critical points are not smooth, reminiscent of what occurs in the analysis of the $p$-Laplacian.
+Regularity issues for the $p$-elastic flow are quite delicate, and it is significant to give a weak formulation for solutions to the problem \eqref{eq:P}.
+Our goal in doing this is to prove the existence of solutions starting from initial data in the energy space.

-We define weak solutions of the problem~\eqref{eq:P} with a specific parameterization: the so-called constant parameterization.
+We define weak solutions of the problem~\eqref{eq:P} with a specific parametrization: the so-called constant parametrization.
 Let $\gamma_0 \in W^{2,p}(\mathcal{S}^1; \mathbb{R}^2)$ be an initial curve and assume that

 For the parameter $x$ defined by \eqref{eq:1.1}, we set

 We formulate the definition of weak solutions to the problem \eqref{eq:P} as follows: \begin{definition} We say that $\gamma$ is a weak solution to the problem \eqref{eq:P} if the following hold$\colon$ \begin{enumerate} \item[{\rm (i)}] $\gamma \in L^{\infty}(0,T; W^{2,p}(\mathcal{S}^1;\mathbb{R}^2)) \cap H^1(0,T; L^2(\mathcal{S}^1;\mathbb{R}^2));$ \item[{\rm (ii)}] For any $\eta \in L^\infty(0,T; W^{2,p}(\mathcal{S}^1; \mathbb{R}^2))$, it holds that